opensearch-project/.github/RELEASING.md

 ## Releasing

-The release process is standard across repositories in this org and is run by a release manager volunteering from amongst [MAINTAINERS](MAINTAINERS.md).

-TODO
+The OpenSearch release process is centralized.

+1. Two candidate bundle builds for OpenSearch and OpenSearch Dashboards, produced by [bundle-workflow](https://github.com/opensearch-project/opensearch-build/blob/main/bundle-workflow/README.md), are chosen as release candidates.
+Those artifacts have successful end-to-end integration, backwards-compatibility and performance tests, and are signed.
+2. Staged maven artifacts are promoted to Maven Central.
+3. Bundles and -min artifacts are published to [opensearch.org](https://opensearch.org/downloads.html).

 ## Backporting